dkirkby/E4S/setup.md

 Visit this [download page](https://codewith.mu/en/download) to select the appropriate official installer for your computer.

 The first time you run the Mu Editor, you will be prompted to select a [mode](https://codewith.mu/en/tutorials/1.0/modes): select the *Adafruit CircuitPython* mode (or, *CircuitPython* if that is not available).
 Whenever you are running Mu, you can view and change your mode by clicking on the *Mode*  button in the toolbar.

+The name of the file you are currrently editing appears in the editor title bar, and should generally be `code.py`.
+The first time you use the Mu Editor with a new **CIRCUITPY** drive installed, the name will be `untitled` and you will be prompted for a name: use `code.py`.

 I recommend that everyone start with the Mu Editor.
 However, if you prefer to use a different editor, start [here](https://learn.adafruit.com/welcome-to-circuitpython/creating-and-editing-code#1-use-an-editor-that-writes-out-the-file-completely-when-you-save-it-2977444-22).